bkhan2015/bulaangularjs/README.md

 # bulaangularjs
-This is my first independent AngularJS project, here I will work on services, providers, and directives First, I have created Git hub account second, I have created a new repository bkhan2015/bulaangularJS Install git bash from https://git-scm.com/download/win
+This is my first independent AngularJS project, here I will work on controllers, services, providers, and directives First, I have created Git hub account second, I have created a new repository bkhan2015/bulaangularJS Install git bash from https://git-scm.com/download/win